-- Choose paddocks/grazing fields closest to the farm for really hot days - the less they have to walk the better. - Take time to walk your cows in and out of the buildings - don't put them under pressure and let them go at their own pace as much as possible. - Check that your cows are not under excessive fly challenge - any stress will make things worse.
-Protect for flies if necessary, especially if they are gathering under trees. - Minimise cattle handling as much as possible.

-- Try to minimise the amount of time the cows are crowded together in and around the buildings. - Milk earlier in the morning and later in the afternoon when air temperature has dropped. - Sprinklers spraying water on the cows' back can help as it wets the cows coat and aids evaporative cooling for up to 6 hours.
-But it can increase the humidity around the cows and make things worse if cows are crowded together.
-So, if you are planning to do something in a collecting/dispersal yard it is important to install a fan too to remove humid air.
-Wetting the cows back before they go out in the field to graze is fine.
+- Choose paddocks/grazing fields closest to the farm for really hot days the less they have to walk the better. - Take time to walk your cows in and out of the buildings let them go at their own pace. - Check that your cows are not under excessive fly challenge any stress will make things worse. - Minimise cattle handling as much as possible. - Try to minimise the amount of time the cows are crowded together in and around the buildings. - Milk earlier in the morning and later in the afternoon when air temperature has dropped. - Sprinklers spraying water on the cows' back can help as it wets the cows coat and aids evaporative cooling for up to 6 hours.
+But it can increase the humidity around the cows making things worse if cows are crowded together.
+So, if you are planning to do something in a collecting/dispersal yard it is important to install a fan too to remove humid air. - Wetting the cows' backs before they go out to the field to graze is fine and will not cause this humidity issue.